 6. Are there any religious holidays you observe?

 Do not ask about religion, ever.
-Any question that refers to a protected class is a bad interview question – those include sex (including sexual orientation and gender identity), race, religion, national origin/citizenship, age, disability status, veteran status, pregnancy and familial status and genetic information.
-Use common judgement and understand the laws.
+Not only is this an illegal interview question in the UK, but any question that refers to a protected class is a bad interview question – those include sex (including sexual orientation and gender identity), race, religion, national origin/citizenship, age, disability status, veteran status, pregnancy and familial status and genetic information.
+Use common judgment and understand the laws.

 Ask instead: Nothing related to religious affiliation.